10 Upcoming Games If You Love Cities: Skylines

 Release Date: 2022

 Like your city building with a touch of survival fantasy?
 Then Gord is the game for you.
-So this game is probablt the least like Cities: Skylines on this list.
-It has completely different gameplay modes but at the heart city building is quite important.
+So this game is probably the least like Cities: Skylines on this list.
+It has completely different gameplay modes but at its heart, city building is quite important.

 Frostpunk 2 by 11 Bit Studios

 The original Frostpunk game is a post-apocalyptic dark survival game.
 It’s a hard one that has you looking after a town with hundreds during a never-ending winter.
 It’s a brutal city builder where you have to make hard choices.
 Do you focus on keeping your people happy at the expense of collecting resources?
 Do you take a hardline on rule-breaking?
 It’s one of our ‘Top 10 Wasteland Games To End the World In’ and now they’re making a part 2.

 Frostpunk 2 is the sequel to this harsh society survival game.
 Winter continues and so does progress in the cities.
 This time you’ve graduated from the coal era into the age of oil.
 But what does this increased demand mean for your people and factions?
 How will you handle your politics?
 How will you keep your people united?
 Who will you need to sacrifice for the greater good?